con-tools/wordpress-plugin/README.md

 The content of the short code will be parsed for ConTroll Expression Language expressions (see below for details).

+Please note that Wordpress does not allow nesting of multiple instances of the same short code.
+So if you want to use this short code to iterate over a list, and in each item - render an additional list using `[controll-list-repeat]`, then that will not work.
+In order to support nested iteration, we offer multiple copies of this short code by tacking on a number at the end of the short code name.
+So to nest one list inside another, the internal list should use `[controll-list-repeat-1]`, and if another list should be nested in side that, use `[controll-list-repeat-2]` and so fourth.

 #### Attributes

 * `path` - The object path (see below) to the list to be iterated on.
 This can be `.` (a single period) if the